mytch444/mmusic-go/README.md

 It stores it's playlists in `$XDG_CONFIG/mmterm/`

-##lib/mmusic

-library that is used by `mmusic` and `mmterm` for common functions such as parsing playlist files and not much else.
-If you want to make your own front end for whatever reason this could be helpful.

 #Notes

-####On the strange (src) directory structure.

-I have no idea how to do anything in go, this build system is odd.
-Leave me alone.

-Do not need the ability to play a certain file as the user can add said file to `upcoming` then `next` to play it.

 Note: There seems to be some problems with the fifo.
 Don't write things to it too quickly. ie: if you do a loop in bash put a delay of a few milliseconds in between each iteration.

-`mmusic` seems to handle unicode fairly well. `mmterm` however does not.
-At the moment at least.